1926 FA Cup final: Build-up

 Both teams had won the FA Cup on one previous occasion and had met in the 1904 FA Cup Final.
 In that match, Manchester City won 1–0 thanks to a Billy Meredith goal.
 The 1904 meeting was Manchester City's only previous final, whereas the 1926 tie was the fourth time Bolton had reached the final.
 They lost in 1894 and 1904, but won the competition for the first time in the "White Horse Final" of 1923, the first to be held at Wembley.
 The 1926 final was the first to be held since the change to the offside rule in 1925.
 It now required two defenders behind an attacker receiving the ball instead of three, a change which increased the average number of goals per match.

 Of the two teams, Bolton Wanderers had the better league form.
 After rising as high as fourth early in the league season, Bolton spent the majority of the year in mid-table and finally finished 8th of the 22 First Division clubs with 44 points from their 42 league fixtures.
-Manchester City remained in the lower reaches of the league table throughout the season and were relegated after finishing 21st with 35 points.
-Their matches were frequently high scoring.
+Manchester City had remained in the lower reaches of the league table throughout the season and, with two league matches still to play, were in danger of relegation at the time of the final.
+Their matches were frequently high-scoring.
 City scored more league goals than second-placed Arsenal, but also had the second-worst defensive record in the division.
 The two league matches between the teams in the 1925–26 season ended in a 5–1 home win for Bolton in November and a 1–1 draw at Maine Road in March.